YueanGu/starter-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: Bachelor in Electronics and Information Engineering	Sep.
+    - course: Bachelor in Electronics and Information Engineering, Sep.
 2019 – Jun.
 2023(excepted)
       institution: University of Chinese Academy of Sciences

-    - course: Visiting Student in Electrical Engineering    Jan.
+    - course: Exchange Student in Electrical Engineering, Jan.
 2022 – May.
 2022
       institution: University of California, Berkeley